al8ken/FEILDSAustralia/README.md

 #MODEL:

-This folder has three files (one for very high resolution), and one folder (VoxFiles):
+This folder has three files (one for high and very high resolution), and one folder (VoxFiles):

 1) Quarter_degree_model.vo
 	Gocad Voxet file containing 14 properties of the model.
 Coordinates are u=Latitude and v=longitude (in degrees) and w=height above ellipsoid (in 100s km)